-If a student would like to see their counselor, the student can fill out a brief form with the guidance secretary and the counselor will send for the student at a later time.
-Parents are encouraged to call their student's counselor at any time to discuss student progress, concerns, request a conference, etc. 803-981-1338 Guidance Office.
+If a student would like to see their counselor, the student can speak with the guidance secretary and the counselor will send for the student at a later time.
+Parents are encouraged to call or email their student's counselor at any time to discuss student progress, concerns, request a conference, etc. at 803-981-1338.